 This is a one centre independent walking tour on the Beara Peninsula which is a rural gem.

-The walks on the West Cork Beara Way are very varied with magnificient views of the rugged Beara Peninsula and the Kenmare and Bantry Bays.
+The walks on the peninsula are very varied with magnificent views of the rugged Beara Peninsula and the Kenmare and Bantry Bays.
 Choice of 2 island walks and the others are along the Beara Way.

 Recommended Reading: Hungry Hill by Daphne du Maurier